jlafer/fngraph/README.md

 f(fnArgs).then(fnToConsumeResults);
 ```

-`fngraph` is a higher-order function (HOF) for composing functions that implement a function graph for execution at a later time.
+`fngraph` is a higher-order function (HOF) for composing synchronous and asynchronous functions into a function graph for execution at a later time.
+That execution returns a promise.

+If you are composing with only synchronous functions, you can use `fngraphSync`, whose composed function returns its result immediately.

 With fngraph, you compose a complex function from a number of simpler functions.
 The graph definition is both highly declarative -- it's just a Javascript object -- and succint, making it easy to define, visualize, understand, review for correctness and validate programmatically.